iondev33/SPP-UCP/README.md

 # Space Packet Protocol (SPP) UCP Library

+8/15/2025

-A C library for CCSDS Space Packet Protocol with Python integration, providing both interactive tools and a shared library API for space packet transmission and reception.
+This is a C library for CCSDS Space Packet Protocol with Python integration, providing both interactive tools and a shared library API for space packet transmission and reception.

+This library is not intended as an operational SPP provider, only as a means to support SPP-CLA testing for a Bundle Protocol Agent.

 ## Overview